-Top 5 Social Media Apps Parents Should Monitor
+The Top Apps Parents Should Monitor to Protect Their Kids

 Engaged parents know the challenges kids face as they dive into the world of social media.
 That’s why it’s important for parents to be a guiding force in teaching online etiquette.
-Bark was created to support parents by detecting and alerting you to potential issues, allowing teens privacy and providing the tools necessary to speak to them about potential issues.
-While issues can arise on pretty much any app, here are some of the ones that are most popular with teens and tweens, so make sure you’re monitoring them closely.
+Bark was created to support parents by detecting and alerting you to potential issues, allowing teens privacy, and providing the tools necessary to speak to them about potential issues.
+While issues can arise on pretty much any platform, here are some of the top apps that are most popular with teens and tweens, so you can make sure you’re monitoring them closely.

 Instagram is one of the top apps for teens that focuses primarily on photos and videos.
 Teens can share selfies, memes, and anything else they enjoy, which then allows others to leave comments.
 Instagram is a great way to keep in touch, but it also presents plenty of opportunities for cyberbullying and inappropriate behavior.
 With the advent of subtweeting, Finstas, and pornographic hashtags, Instagram is no longer just about pretty pictures.
 Bark monitors the images, videos, and comments your child posts.
 Additionally, we can monitor Instagram direct messages and searches on connected Android and Amazon devices.
 However, Instagram does not allow external access to private messages on iOS… yet!